 A projecting gateway was added to the castle in the early 1500s, largely obscuring the eastern tower.
 A century later the upper part of the gatehouse was reconstructed and the lower floor subdivided.
 The original great hall stood on the inner face of the north east wall at first floor level and adjacent to the principal north tower.
 Its blocked up windows can still be traced in the east curtain wall.

 Dunstaffnage Castle is surrounded by attractive woodland and grassy areas sweeping past the visitor centre to the shore of Dunstaffnage Bay.
-Here you can enjoy the views across the moored vessels associated with the nearby marine laboratory to Dunbeg and, further away to the east, to Connel and the bridge over the Falls of Lora.
+Here you can enjoy the views across the moored vessels associated with the nearby marine laboratory to Dunbeg and, further away to the east, to Connel and the bridge over the mouth of Loch Etive and the Falls of Lora.